python-poetry/poetry/docs/docs/cli.md

 This command locks (without installing) the dependencies specified in `pyproject.toml`.

-By default, it will update all dependencies within their version constraints.
+!!!note

+     By default, this will lock all dependencies to the latest available compatible versions.
+To only refresh the lock file, use the `--no-update` option.

 ```bash
 poetry lock